zacharycohn/acqstack-journeymap/_pages/external-clients/intake.md

 1. Tasks done
 	- Partner agency completes [IAA prep form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSdcP-ifAEPjk1FUK4q_hzkSmlAJaIyGx9y_4BSLrJI_ZLdVzw/viewform) and TTS ensures we have everything needed for IAA creation.
 2. Documents created
-	- Scope engagement and write SOW
+	- Scope engagement and write relevant scoping sections of IA Part A and B.
 3. Approvals
 	- All major stakeholders need to understand and approve the project scope and the breakdown of funding between TTS and the vendor.
+No official or signed approval is needed at this step though.

 ### What can go wrong in this stage?